-Navigation skills are a key component of a successful finish, and if you are not confident with your map-reading skills, you should definitely attend an Adventure Junkie training day, and/or Peak Adventure Training week, and practice at orienteering, or rogaining events.
+Navigation skills are a key component of a successful finish, and if you are not confident with your map-reading skills, you should definitely attend an Adventure Junkie training week and practice at orienteering or rogaining events.

 Teams will be transported by bus to the start line.

-Race organizers will transport Expedition course gear (including bikes) between transition areas, as you swap from one discipline to another.
-One week prior to the race, the logistic planner will be sent to all teams, where you will find out details of which legs, in which order you will complete them and at which points of the course you will have access to certain gear.
+Race organizers will transport Expedition course gear (including bikes in the bike boxes) between transition areas, as you swap from one discipline to another.
+One week prior to the race, the logistic planner will be sent to all teams, where you will find out details of which legs, in which order you will complete and at which points of the course you will have access to certain gear.